PnS2018/pns2018.github.com/session_03.md

 layout: default
 ---

+In this session, we are going to learn two types of __Artificial Neural Networks__ (ANNs): Multi-layer Perceptron (MLP) and Convolutional Neural Networks (ConvNets).
+These ANN architectures are also __Feedforward Networks__ (FNNs).
+We will show how they works and the links between them.
+In addition, we will also learn _regularization_ techniques that improve generalization during training.

 ## Deep Learning: Another Jon Snow in CS Naming Logic

 __Deep Learning__ (DL) is a terrible name.
 First of all, no one has defined a concrete definition of "deep" that everyone agrees.
 In the influential review article _Deep Learning in Neural Networks: An Overview_, Schmidhuber says: